 - 2.1.
 The review shall be a cooperative effort by the administration, faculty, students, and administrative office under review (a) to appraise the administrator and the administrative office in meeting the leadership and management objectives, (b) to report to the President the results of the review, and (c) to recommend action to be taken to improve the effectiveness of the administrator and office.
 The President shall carefully weigh the results in the continuing evaluation of the administrator and office.
-The review shall be collegial and shall effect a periodic renewal of understanding among the administrator's several constituencies about the goals and responsibilities of the office, and it shall provide the occasion to consider educational philosophies, interpretations of goals, and expectations for leadership and management within the office; at the same time, it shall require examining the conditions in which the administrator and the office must operate.
-The report shall focus on issues that have been resolved and are yet to be resolved by the administrator and the faculty.
+The review shall be collegial and shall effect a periodic renewal of understanding among the administrator's several constituencies about the goals and responsibilities of the office, and it shall provide the occasion to consider educational philosophies, interpretations of goals, and expectations for leadership and management within the office; at the same time, it shall require examining the conditions in which the administrator and the faculty.
 In summary: (a) the review panel shall be both representative of and acceptable to all parties (faculty, administration, students, and the administrative office); (b) the review process shall ensure the full participation of these parties; (c) the report shall be timely, respectful of persons, but specific in its recommendations; (d) and a report shall follow on the implementation of specific recommendations. - 2.2.
 Initiation: The periodic review process shall occur in the fifth year of the administrator's tenure in the office and every five years thereafter unless the review is initiated earlier by special request.
 The special request to advance the review may be initiated by the administrative office to be reviewed, the faculty, or the administration.
 Circumstances warranting such a request shall be unusual but compelling from the point of view of the constituency requesting the review.
 The scheduling of reviews shall be the responsibility of the Provost or the President. - 2.3.
-Composition of Review Panels
+Composition of Review Panels - 2.3.1.
+For college deans, the SDSU Imperial Valley Dean, the Dean of the Library, and their offices: - a) Internal faculty (six): For college deans the department and program chairs and school directors shall arrange for the nomination and election of 12 nominees by the faculty; six of the 12 nominees shall be selected by the Provost in agreement with the dean being reviewed and the college faculty committee determined by the college.
+Nominees to and members of the review panel should be perceived by the college's constituencies as objective, discreet, and representative of the diverse educational philosophies within the college.
+For the dean of SDSU Imperial Valley and for the Dean of the Library, three faculty members shall be selected from a pool of six nominated respectively by the tenured and probationary faculty of SDSU Imperial Valley or of the